semgrep/semgrep-docs/docs/semgrep-sc/sc-getting-started.md

 1. Sign in to your Semgrep App account, and then go to **Projects** page.
 2. Click **[Projects](https://semgrep.dev/orgs/-/projects)**, and then click <i class="fa-solid fa-gear"></i> **gear** icon of the repository on which to run Supply Chain rules.
-3. Click <i class="fa-solid fa-toggle-large-on"></i> **SSC toggle**.
+3. Click <i class="fa-solid fa-toggle-large-on"></i> **Supply Chain**.
 Semgrep Supply Chain rules are included in your next scan, that occurs based on your CI set up, such as schedules and events configuration (push, pull, and merge requests).
 4. Optional: Some CI providers enable you to start workflows manually.
 To start a dependency scan immediately, go to your CI provider's interface and manually begin the Semgrep workflow or job.

-When the scan finishes, Semgrep App displays an overview of findings in the **Supply Chain** tab for further triage and remediation.
+When the scan finishes, Semgrep App displays an overview of findings in the **Supply Chain** page for further triage and remediation.
 See [Triaging and remediating dependency findings](/semgrep-sc/triaging-and-remediating-vulnerabilities).

 #### Events that trigger a Supply Chain dependency scan